From Dybbuks to Unorthodox: What is New Yiddish Cinema?

 Yiddish On Screen / Yiddish Oyfn Ekran

-Hearing contemporary Yiddish dialogue spoken in Unorthodox, one of the most popular Netflix series currently screening in this age of pandemic-induced online binge-viewing, is at once compelling, astonishing and a makhaye for Yiddish enthusiasts everywhere.
+Hearing contemporary Yiddish dialogue spoken in Unorthodox, one of the most popular Netflix series which screened during a time of pandemic-induced online binge-viewing, is at once compelling, astonishing and a machaye for Yiddish enthusiasts everywhere.
 Who would have ever imagined a house-bound global audience tuning in, entranced, to a niche miniseries filmed in Yiddish?!
 But in fact our Mameloshn has a long and glorious history on the big and small screens, from Michał Waszyński’s recently remastered 1937 classic fantasy drama Der Dybbuk to the hit Canadian comedy webseries YidLife Crisis, created by Eli Batalion and Jamie Elman.

-Now, in collaboration with Monash University’s Australian Centre for Jewish Civilisation, the Kadimah has a special treat for you.
-For our second Matone, we are thrilled to offer you Yiddish On Screen, a free, five-part series of live online lectures on Yiddish in film and television.
-Written and presented by Professor Rebecca Margolis, the new Director of the ACJC and Pratt Foundation Chair of Jewish Civilisation, the series will be in English with a touch of Yiddish.
+In collaboration with Monash University’s Australian Centre for Jewish Civilisation, as part of our Matone series the Kadimah proudly presents Yiddish On Screen, a free, five-part series of live online lectures on Yiddish in film and television.
+Written and presented by Professor Rebecca Margolis, the new Director of the ACJC and Pratt Foundation Chair of Jewish Civilisation, the series is in English with a touch of Yiddish.

 May 17: From Dybbuks to Unorthodox: What is New Yiddish Cinema?